 Install a Transportation Information Center Display (electronic screen) within the lobby containing information related to local transportation alternatives.
-At a minimum the display should include information about nearby Metrorail stations and schedules, Metrobus stops and schedules, carsharing locations, and nearby Capital Bikeshare locations indicating the availability of bicycles.
+At a minimum the display should include ct Department of Transportation information about nearby Metrorail stations and schedules, Metrobus stops and schedules, carsharing locations, and nearby Capital Bikeshare locations indicating the availability of bicycles.